Mohamed-Kromah/Learning-Journal/Lab-journal.md

 - Installed the latest Docker Compose in orde to run multi container applications
 - Forked and cloned this Github repository: josephmachado/data_engineering_for_beginners_code in order to follow along with a data engineering course
 - Built custom Docker Image.
 The custom image contains regular data engineering tools.
+### 8th May 2026
+- Created a virtual environments folder in ~ as of best practice for WSL.
+In the future the venv is used as a separate environment for this projects modules.
+- Installed modules: duckdb,pyspark and Jupyter Labs
+- Ran a Jupyter server on the localhost
 -